 Yep, I am missing those deep dark plummets into severe depressive episodes.
 Fighting with my brain as it insisted it had the perfect argument for why I should just die already.
 Good times.
 I can totally see why that med was not necessary at all.

-Oh the sarcasm.
+Oh, the sarcasm.
 But really, that medication makes my existence something worth living emotionally.
 Not that I also do not do therapy.

 Maybe, just maybe, shrinks are diagnosing way too much.
-Maybe people those mental disorders are not actually problems but just normal every day stresses and situational depression that can be dealt with by dealing with the situation.
-Also remember in these stats that anti-depressants in particular are off-label for Many things including FM and chronic pain and even sleep.
+Maybe, people, those mental disorders are not actually problems but just normal everyday stresses and situational depression that can be dealt with by dealing with the situation.
+Also, remember in these stats that anti-depressants, in particular, are off-label for Many things including FM and chronic pain and even sleep.
 So yeah the numbers on them are massive.
 Especially now that opiates are evil… they will go up even more.
 They make me suicidal so I am on an antipsychotic usually prescribed to make anti-depressants work better in people with severe depression.

 And you have to wonder if medication is the answer.
 When I was younger and depressed I was put on a medication, responded badly, went off of it… took a year off university and dealt with it myself.
 Recovered and went back to school.
-For this second bout I wasn’t put on medication right away it was treatment with therapy for a few years.
+For this second bout I wasn’t put on medication right away it was treated with therapy for a few years.
 Not until my second suicide attempt did they realize I needed medication for it.
 Which I am thankful for.
 But in many cases, including my first depression, therapy would have been quite fine by itself.
 Pills are not always the answer to everything.

 When medication is needed, it is bloody well needed.
 And we are damn thankful for its existence thank you very much.
 The difference is night and day.